A midday nap reduces blood pressure

 Taking a low blood pressure drug, for example, can lower your blood pressure level an average of five to seven mm Hg while a 40-minute nap if taken regularly can reduce overall blood pressure levels on average of 5 mm Hg, the other study said.

 In this research, 212 people participated with an average age of 62 and systolic blood pressure of 130 mm Hg.

 25% of these people also had type 2 diabetes or smoking as a risk factor.

 Then the researchers divided the participants into two groups and asked half of the participants to take midday naps of about 30 to 50 minutes per day.

-The observations of the study showed that those who napped had an average systolic blood pressure lower than 5 mm Hg then those who didn’t nap.
+The observations of the study showed that those who napped had an average systolic blood pressure lower than 5 mm Hg than those who didn’t nap.

-The findings in the study are significant and promised to introduce a new lifestyle modification which can impact the lives of numerous people in a better way.
+The findings in the study are significant and promised to introduce a new lifestyle modification that can impact the lives of numerous people in a better way.

 “We obviously don’t want to encourage people to sleep for hours on the end during the day but on the other hand they shouldn’t feel guilty if they can